TridionCommunity/tridion-powertools/trunk/Reference Assemblies/_ReadMe.txt

 Current contents of this folder (needed by projects, and added to svn ignore list):

+- DocumentFormat.OpenXml.dll
+- Tridion.ContentManager.CoreService.Client.dll
 - Tridion.Web.UI.Core.dll
-- DocumentFormat.OpenXml.dll
+- Tridion.Web.UI.Editors.CME.dll
-- Tridion.ContentManager.CoreService.Client.dll (2011 SP1 version)

 On a vanilla installation of the Content Manager, these DLLs can be found in the following locations: